• Skip to primary navigation

 Having grown up in the New Order church, I would dare to say that many of them are saved.

+They still put a lot of focus on good works and keeping the commandments.
+And many still live under the bondage of law.
 But I think most of them at least understand that their works will not save them, and they are trusting in Christ's sacrifice on their behalf.

-Can I Go to Heaven if I Sin?
+Can I Go to Heaven If I Sin?

 I'm addressing this question to show you how I used to think, and this is how many people think if they don't have a true understanding of salvation by Grace through Faith.